acke756/cv/README.md

 - `\cvphoneno{<no>}`: Sets the phone number displayed in the sidebar.
 - `\cvemail{<email>}`: Sets the e-mail address displayed in the sidebar.
 - `\cvaddress{<address>}`: Sets the address displayed in the sidebar.

+The following lengths are provided by `cv.cls`:
+- `\sidebarwidth`: The width of the sidebar.
+- `\sidebartextwidth`: The width of the box containing all the content of the sidebar.